ibm-cloud-docs/openwhisk/getting-started.md

 3. Create a package for your actions by inputting a unique name in the **Package Name** field.

-4. Select a runtime from the drop down in the **Action helloworld** section.
+4. Select a runtime from the drop-down menu in the **Action helloworld** section.
 You can preview the code for the sample action in each available runtime before you deploy the template.

 5. Click **Deploy**.
-You've created an action.
+You created an action.
 Great job!

 6. Run the action by clicking **Invoke**.
 Invoking an action manually runs the app logic that the action defines.
 In the **Activations** panel, you can see the "Hello stranger!" greeting produced by the action.